The harvest sees big yields, good weather for farmers

 Karlock had also been idled by the Grant Park Co-Op Grain Co., which had no more room for a short period of time.

-She completed her soybean harvest early Monday and immediately started combining corn that day.

-Her expectation is that she will most likely finish the corn harvest no later than mid-November and, barring something not anticipated, 2022 is going to be remembered in a positive light.
+Her expectation is 2022 is going to be remembered in a positive light.

 “Yeah.
 This has been a good year.”